-The Schools have hired an audio consulting firm, CavanaughTocci, to conduct a sound study and to make recommendations for how to improve the sound system by leveraging the height of the proposed lighting poles for elevating speakers.
-We understand that, as with lighting, speakers can be directed downwards which will help reduce the level of sound that would travel beyond the T&F.
+The Schools hired an audio consulting firm, CavanaughTocci, to conduct a sound study and to make recommendations for how to improve the sound system by leveraging the height of the proposed lighting poles for elevating speakers.
+We learned how, as with lighting, speakers can be directed downwards which will help reduce the level of sound that would travel beyond the T&F.

 How will traffic be managed?

-Since football games draw the largest attendance, the goal would be to move traffic out as quickly as possible.
+Since football games tend to draw the largest attendance, the goal would be to move traffic out as quickly as possible.
 WPD would be there for traffic management.
-For any night game, regardless of which sport is being played, WPD would plan as if there is a football game being played and would scale back as needed.
+For any night football game, at least during the first year, WPD would plan for a large attendance game and would scale back as needed.
 Overall goal is to keep traffic flowing and allow emergency vehicles to pass.

 Parking – who bears the cost of WPD details, can traffic exit to Seaver Street, what are the traffic mitigation and calming plans, have traffic studies been conducted?